mabnhdev/snappy-daemon-demo/README.md

 2. When a snap installation fails, cleanup is incomplete.

    This snap fails to install, but the test-notify daemon is left running and orphaned.

+3. Snappy also hangs when instatiating test-forking.

+   The test-daemon uses the standard python daemon library to daemonize, but this does not seem sufficient for snappy.

+   Like the "test-no-notify" hang, the snap installation failure leaves some of the other daemons running and orphaned.